NagwangGyamtso/learning-library/sprints/analytics/sprint-oac-share-datasets/sprint-oac-share-datasets.md

     ![Access dataset](images/access.png)

 4. Once you have selected the user(s) to share this dataset with, determine the access controls you want to grant the user(s).
 In this scenario, I want the 'oac test' user to only have the ability to read the dataset so I select **Read-Only**.
 When you are done granting access to user(s), click **Save** to save your changes.
+    >**Note:** As a best practice, you should grant access to Roles rather than individual Users because Users may come and go, whereas Roles are more stable.
+Even if you are sharing a dataset with one user, create an Application Role for it.

     ![Access dataset](images/access-control.png)